APogue/APogue.github.io/research/capabilitites.md

   - `sources` (document IDs)

 **Why this approach matters:**
 Manual coding tools like NVivo or Atlas.ti are rigorous but slow; automated detectors like GDELT are fast but often context-blind.
-This system keeps the rigor *and* adds scale—every claim is still traceable to the exact words that support it, and it can handle dozens of incidents efficiently.
+This system keeps the rigor *and* adds scale—every claim is traceable to the exact words that support it, and it can handle dozens of incidents efficiently.

 ---